thammit/mail/README.md

 ### 3. Add a new sysfolder inside (!) of your page tree (not on page 0!)

 This folder will be used to store the mail pages later.
-Remember the uid of this new page, it will be needed in a later step.
+Remember the uid of this new sysfolder page, you may need it in a later step.

 Open the settings of the new created sysfolder page and go to tab "Behaviour", and select "Mail Module" under "Contains plugin".
 Next, switch to tab "Resources" and add this three static page TSconfig entries: